StevenBlack/intl/readme.md

 *-- Configure oINTL to another language _SCREEN.oINTL.SetLanguage( "French")
 *-- Instantiate a form.
-If the form calls INTL in its INIT() *-- method, then the form appears in French….
+If the form calls INTL in its INIT() *-- method, then the form appears in French....
 DO FORM MyForm Name MyForm
-*-- ….or you can localize the form on the fly.
+*-- ....or you can localize the form on the fly.
 _SCREEN.oINTL.Localize( MyForm)
 </pre>